-Anyhow as I was saying Colette was being looked after by the landlord after school and Todd and I were left to our own devices.
-I assume Todd spent most of his time watching TV and as for me, this is when I learned to smoke and smoke pot, I learned how to do rush.
+Anyhow as I was saying N was being looked after by the landlord after school and T and I were left to our own devices.
+I assume T spent most of his time watching TV and as for me, this is when I learned to smoke and smoke pot, I learned how to do rush.

 For those of you who don’t already know, Rush is also known as Poppers and can mean amyl nitrite, butyl nitrate, or isobutyl nitrite.
 Other aliases are TNT and liquid gold.
 You inhale it from a little bottle and it gives you an immediate rush and dizzying stone and usually, you end up with a killer headache after.

 Anyway, this was one of the things we used to do for fun when I was twelve years old in grade seven.
 We used to hang out in the school field and do rush.
 I don’t remember where we got it from, but apparently, it wasn’t even regulated so I don’t think it was hard to get and it certainly wasn’t expensive and someone always seemed to have some so it was the go-to activity for a while.

 Another thing we used to do for fun was to make each other pass out.
 We would hyperventilate and then get a friend to squeeze our rib cage and this usually had the desired effect.
 If not, you just kept trying until you lost consciousness.

 It was during one of these episodes that I experienced a past life memory that was related to the one I had experienced as a young child when I used to build the ‘Ducaneses’.